 What would be the Criteria for Exceptional Hardship?

-A Court would look at the effect a driving ban would have on you and those around you not the effect on you as an individual.
+A Court would look at the effect a would have on you and those around you not the effect on you as an individual.
 A driving ban may cause you to lose your job, which is not automatically considered exceptional, but the effect it might have on your family could be considered.